Department of Physics

 PHYS 4398.
 Senior Thesis.
 3 Hours.

 This is a directed elective for senior students majoring in physics seeking additional experience in a sophisticated research project.
-This research will be conducted under the supervision of a member of the physics faculty and the results will be presented in the form of a thesis.
+This research is conducted under the supervision of a member of the physics faculty and the results is presented in an organized written form of suitable length with appropriate attention to scholarly norms, including citation of prior works.

 Barry Friedman, PHD, Professor of Physics, Department of Physics, PHD, Univ of Illinois-Urbana; MS, Univ of Illinois-Urbana; BA, Rice University